OmarSamehSaid/OmarSamehSaid/README.md

 ## About
 - Machine learning engineer with **SOLID** Software background
 - Graduated From Faculty of Computer Science and Artificial Intelligence Helwan University
-- Master's Student At Queen's University In Canda
+- Master's Student At Queen's University In Canada

 ## Connect with Me